rights_checklist_web.jpg

 Discrimination and harassment

 Discrimination is when a person treats you less favourably because of your sexuality or your suspected sexuality.
 For example, discrimination may have occurred if you are regularly rostered on unpopular shift after your employer discovers you are lesbian or gay.
-Discrimination may also involved a number of other grounds, including such as sex, race, age or disability (including HIV/AIDS status).
+Discrimination may also be based on other grounds, such as sex, race, age or disability (including HIV/AIDS status).

 Harassment includes behaviour that is unwanted, and offends, intimidates or humiliates a person.
-For example, a boss calling a gay employee a ‘poofter’ may be considered harassment (or vilification) under NSW law.
+For example, a boss calling a gay employee a ‘poofter’ may be considered harassment under the law.

 Sexual harassment may include unwanted behaviour of a sexual nature that is offensive, humiliating or intimidating, such as sexual touching or sexually explicit jokes, emails or screensavers.